Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Preliminaries

-\item Since the Greedy Algorithm effectiveness becomes entirely random when $ r $ is a common divisor of the capacities, we would like to use another criterion to distinguish the rooms.
+\item Given that the Greedy Algorithm effectiveness becomes entirely random when $ r $ is a common divisor of the capacities, we would like to use another criterion to distinguish the eligible items.
 To this end, the only possibility is to sort them according to its capacities.
 However, using the capacity as Greed function may not produce the exact solution as the Greedy Algorithm produced for the case $ r\geq \max\limits_{i} c_{i} $.
 Consider the following example

 \end{enumerate} \end{remark}